 Christina Smith – Assistance Dog Trainer

-Christina is a native of Missouri has had dogs her entire life.
+Christina, Crissy, is a native of Missouri has had dogs her entire life.
 As a child, Christina brought home many strays and as an adult, she always had at least two pets, taking them everywhere she went.
 Needless to say, Christina is an avid animal lover.
 She was born in Missouri and attended Mineral Area College.
 She has an apprenticeship certification through the United States Department of Labor as a service dog trainer, which consists of 5,000 hours of hands-on and classroom training.
 She also has certification as a Vocational Technician Advanced Animal Trainer through Century College, logging over 500 hours in this program.
-Christina has been training dogs for over eight years and has personally trained many assistance dogs for Support Dogs.
-She has assisted with the teaching and mentoring of over 60 human participants at the Federal Correctional Institution Program in Greenville, Il.
+In 2017, she received her trainer’s accreditation through ADI.
+Christina has been training dogs for over thirteen years and has personally trained many assistance dogs for Support Dogs.
+She is currently teaching at the Federal Correctional Institution Program in Greenville, Il.
 Christina has a deep admiration for our canine friends and enjoys teaching them new skills.

 Greg Hogan – Kennel Manager